Ginger Snaps Baking Affairs

 Jump to Recipe Print Recipe

-These Peach Hand Pies are cute mini pies that fit perfectly in your hand.
-They're made out of a buttery homemade pie crust and a fresh peach filling!
+These easy peach hand pies are cute mini pies that fit perfectly in your hand.
+They're made out of a buttery homemade pie crust that's flaky and tender and have the best fresh peach filling with just a touch of cinnamon!

 Mini peach circle pies sitting on a wire rack.

-These mini peach pies are the perfect size for sharing!
+These peach hand pies are the perfect size for sharing on a warm summer afternoon!

 The pie dough is so flaky and buttery, while the diced peaches are so sweet.
-I used yellow peaches as they're my favorite type of peach.
+I used yellow peaches as they're my favorite type of peach, but you could also use white peaches.

 • Unsalted Butter: Make sure the butter is very cold.